Mariam Arcilla is an arts & culture writer, digital marketer, placemaker and curator of Filipina-Singaporean origin.

-Through Tinygold, Mariam transformed abandoned sites into spaces for emerging art exhibitions, talks, and performances.
+Mariam forged her curatorial career on the Gold Coast by co-founding and directing the creative precinct Rabbit & Cocoon (now Miami Marketta), Tinygold artist-run project, and 19 KAREN Contemporary Artspace.
+Through Tinygold, she transformed abandoned sites into spaces for art exhibitions, talks, and performances.
 This led her to partner with a philanthropist to establish 19 KAREN, where as Gallery Director, Mariam curated programs of an emerging and experimental slant.

 With exhibition spaces cemented, her next agenda was to provide artists, designers, and entrepreneurs with avenues for work & show.
-So after two years, Mariam left the gallery to co-establish and run Rabbit & Cocoon, a 14-warehouse precinct comprising art studios, design labs, galleries, performance spaces, and a radio station.
+So after two years, Mariam left the gallery to co-found and direct Rabbit & Cocoon, a 14-warehouse precinct comprising art studios, design labs, galleries, performance spaces, and a radio station.
 During this time, she helped develop the signature community program Miami Marketta, which remains a cultural destination on the Gold Coast, while 19 KAREN now operates as a commercial gallery.

-At age 27, Mariam was featured on the cover of the White Pages Gold Coast Phonebook for her services to the arts.
-She has been named as one of the 50 Best and Brightest Queenslanders by The Courier Mail newspaper, and received a City of Gold Coast Cultural Achievement Award for her role in Rabbit & Cocoon.
+At age 27, Mariam featured on the front cover of the White Pages Gold Coast Phonebook for her services to the arts.
+She was also named one of the 50 Best and Brightest Queenslanders by The Courier Mail newspaper, and received a Cultural Achievement Award from the Gold Coast City Council for her role in Rabbit & Cocoon.

+After spending five years in the arts & culture department of Queensland’s public sector, Mariam returned to freelance in late 2016, and currently works in Sydney, the Gold Coast, and Brisbane.
 Her projects have been featured on ABC TV, The Straits Times Singapore, The Sydney Morning Herald, SBS Radio, Channel 9 News, FBi Radio, Pedestrian TV, Triple J Radio and Bullett Media.

-After five years working in the arts and culture department of Queensland’s public sector, Mariam returned to freelance in late 2016 and now works in Sydney, the Gold Coast, and Brisbane.